Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your blade shines with a brilliant light, blinding your foes.
 Make a basic attack against a creature of your choice.
-If you hit, the damage dealt is converted to air damage and apply one stack of blinded.
+If you hit, the damage dealt is converted to radiant damage and apply one stack of blinded.

 ### Avatar of the Stars - Miracle